moukamisama/F2M/README.md

 # F2M

-The code will be released as soon as possible after the conference.
+The code will be released as soon as possible.